Navrajsandhu1559/object-detection/README.md

 download yolov3.weights and place in root folder from this link = https://pjreddie.com/media/files/yolov3.weights

-run yolo.py --image image_path (to intiate detection on an image)
+To run detection run in cmd = python yolo.py --image image_path (to intiate detection on an image)